lcark/padding_oracle_attack/README.md

 Save and Load session
 ---
-When you break down the execution(CTRL-C), it can save session that you used to attack automaticly.You can load session like below.
+When breaking down the execution(CTRL-C), it will save session to file 'padding-session.txt' automaticly.You can load session like below.
 ```python
 payload = Payload(bytes.hex(exp), fake=True)
 payload.load()